Art Warren: Seattle Mariners

-Texas Rangers

 On October 21, 2020, Warren was claimed off waivers by the Texas Rangers.
-On December 26, 2020, Warren was designated for assignment by Texas.
+On December 26, Warren was designated for assignment by Texas.

 Cincinnati Reds

 On January 6, 2021, Warren was traded to the Cincinnati Reds in exchange for cash considerations.
 On August 11, Warren was placed on the 60-day injured list with an oblique injury.
+In 26 appearances for Cincinnati, he has logged a 1.29 ERA with 34 strikeouts in 21 innings of work.

 On May 15, 2022, Warren relieved Hunter Greene in the eighth inning of a no-hitter against the Pittsburgh Pirates.
 Warren didn't allow a hit, but he allowed a run on a fielder's choice.
 The Pirates won the game 1-0 the next half inning, which prevented the no-hitter from becoming official due to the Pirates not needing to bat in the bottom of the ninth.
+On September 24, it was announced that Warren had undergone surgery to repair UCL damage in his throwing elbow.
 On November 15, Warren was designated for assignment.
-On November 18, he was non tendered and became a free agent.
+On November 18, he was non–tendered and became a free agent.

 New York Yankees

-On December 13, 2022, Warren signed a minor league deal with the New York Yankees.
+On December 13, 2022, Warren signed a two–year minor league contract with the New York Yankees.
+He returned to action in 2024, making 28 appearances split between the Single–A Tampa Tarpons and Triple–A Scranton/Wilkes-Barre RailRiders and accumulating an 8.51 ERA with 35 strikeouts across 30 2/3 innings pitched.
+Warren was released by the Yankees organization on August 3, 2024.

+Tecolotes de los Dos Laredos

+On May 12, 2025, Warren signed with the Tecolotes de los Dos Laredos of the Mexican League.
+In 16 appearances for Dos Laredos, he logged a 1–1 record and 5.40 ERA with 15 strikeouts and one save across 13 1/3 innings pitched.
+On June 25, Warren was released by the Tecolotes.

+Gastonia Ghost Peppers

+On July 3, 2025, Warren signed with the Gastonia Ghost Peppers of the Atlantic League of Professional Baseball.